Assyro AI

 Type IA Variations: Minimal Risk Changes

 Type IA variations are minor changes with minimal or no impact on the quality, safety, or efficacy of the medicinal product.
-These changes follow a "do and tell" procedure where the marketing authorization holder implements the change and then notifies the competent authority within 12 months.
+These changes follow a "do and tell" procedure where the marketing authorisation holder implements the change and then notifies the competent authority in line with the applicable Type IA notification rules.

 Type IA Variation Requirements